 On July 28, 2010, the Office of the United States Trustee appointed a five (5) member Official Committee of Unsecured Creditors pursuant to section 1102(a)(1) of the Bankruptcy Code.
-No trustee, examiner or other statutory committee has been appointed in the Innkeepers chapter 11 cases.
+No trustee, examiner or other statutory committee has been appointed in the Innkeepers chapter 11 cases as of December 31, 2010.